adamjamesreid/dmvar/README.md

 Output - Excel files of filtered variants per cohort, per mutant (plus combined, genotyped GVCF and VCFs of filtered SNPs and indels)

+Variants are considered only if they are homozygous in the parent and either homozygous (but non-parental) in a single progeny line or heterozygous alt in a single progeny line

 ## Requires nf-core singularity images